Best AI Medical Scribe Australia 2026:

 What is the best AI medical scribe in Australia for specialist clinics?

 For specialist clinics, Medow is the standout option.
-It is the only platform on this list with a dedicated AI model per medical specialty, bi-directional integration with Genie, Gentu, Elixir, and Meditech, anti-hallucination checks, and a local customer success team that configures the platform before launch.
+It is the only platform on this list with a dedicated AI model per medical specialty, bi-directional integration with Genie, Gentu, Elixir, Shexie, and Meditech, anti-hallucination checks, and a local customer success team that configures the platform before launch.
 Heidi and Lyrebird are strong for GPs but were not built with specialist clinic documentation requirements in mind.

 Do AI medical scribes work with Australian practice management systems like Genie and Gentu?